 All UCB undergraduate students are eligible for enrollment in the Public Policy minor.
-Please complete a Minor Enrollment Form and return it to the School as early in your academic career as possible.
+Please complete the Minor Enrollment Form as early in your academic career as possible.
 You may declare the public policy minor even before enrolling in public policy courses.

 Please note: Early declaration of the minor does not obligate you to the program should it become unfeasible later in your academic pursuits.